top of page

 The 1936 Washington Rowing Team: Tradition and Trust

-The 1936 Olympic victory in Berlin by the University of Washington crew team - brought alive by Daniel James Brown's best-seller The Boys In The Boat - remains one of the most compelling and gripping sports stories of the 20th century.
+The 1936 Olympic victory in Berlin by the University of Washington crew team - brought alive by Daniel James Brown's best-seller The Boys In The Boat - remains one of the most compelling and important sports stories of the 20th century.

 When I wrote the men's 100-year history in 2003 - and more recently the women's history - these timeless values emerged over and over again.
 It was that theme that led to my first speaking engagement in 2013, and with each year becomes more relevant in our world: common values, shared goals, teamwork and trust lie at the heart of every successful endeavor.